Documentation

 Convert Format

 Change container format (MP4, MKV, WebM, AVI, MOV) and video codec (H.264, H.265, AV1, VP9).
-Quality presets from High to Tiny.
+Quality presets from High to Tiny, preset speed slow/medium/fast/ultrafast, and audio codec (copy, AAC, MP3, Opus).

 Extract Audio